jlengstorf/gravity-placeholders/README.md

 Licensed under the MIT License (the "License"); you may not use this work except in compliance with the License.
-You may obtain a copy of the License in the LICENSE file, or at:
+You may obtain a copy of the License in the license.txt file, or at:

 http://opensource.org/licenses/mit-license.php